ucfopen/UDOIT/INSTALL.md

 ## Database Setup
 While UDOIT is configured to use MySQL or MariaDB by default, Symfony can be configured to work with other databases as well.
 See the Symfony documentation for details.

-TIP:  If you are running UDOIT in Docker, you don't need to install PHP on your system.
+> If you are running UDOIT in Docker, you don't need to install PHP on your system.
 You can run `docker exec -it udoit_php_1 /bin/bash` and then run the commands below inside the Docker container.

 You can create your database manually, or use `Symfony` to create the database with this command: